nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 >    This app will not work with earlier versions of Java 8.

 1. Download the latest `.jar` from the [releases](../../../releases) tab.
 2. Copy the file to the folder you want to use as the home folder for Doist.
-Note that you would be able to edit Doist's storage location of its data later.
+Note that you change Doist's storage location of its data in the future.
-3. Almost there!
-Double-click the file to start the app.
+3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
 <br> <br>
  <img src="images/Ui.png" width="450"> <br>
  Figure 1: Doist Application Window <br>

 4. Voila, you are ready to be more productive!
-Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
+Type a command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.

 ### Getting started with commands :

 Type the following commands and press <kbd>Enter</kbd> after each command.
-1. **`add Buy the milk \from 3pm \to 5pm`**. <br>
+1. **`add Attend group meeting \from 3pm \to 5pm`**. <br>
-Adds an event for today with a description of "Buy the milk" from 3pm to 5pm
+Adds an event for today with a description of "Attend group meeting" from 3pm to 5pm today
 2. **`add Go grocery shopping \by 6pm 25th Oct`**. <br>
-Adds a task with a description of "Go grocery shopping" which has a 6pm deadline.
+Adds a task with a description of "Go grocery shopping" which has a 6pm deadline on the 25th of October.
 3. **`finish 1`** <br>
 Marks the first task in the list as finished.
 4. **`list pending`** <br>